monkeyzoo-metaverse/token-gifting-system/token-gifting-system/doc/tgs.md

-# Yield Management System
+# Token Gifting System

 ## Overview
-The yield management system takes known Chia NFT IDs and performs the following tasks.
+The Token Gifting System takes known Chia NFT IDs and performs the following tasks.

 + Gathers information on the current NFT owner
 + Assertains a the level of reward required for each NFT